cloudbear-yl/yl_house/README.md

 1. tidy things up
 2. ~Add a bot to auto approve pull requests~
+3. *New* Add a script to randomly clear things on this repo
-3. Add more automation to this repository.
+5. Add more automation to this repository.

 # License